 Significant permanent differences arise from the portion of stock-based compensation expense that is not expected to generate a tax deduction, such as stock-based compensation expense on stock option grants to certain foreign employees, offset by the actual tax benefits in the current periods from disqualifying dispositions of shares held by our U.S. employees.
 For stock options exercised by our U.S. employees, we receive an income tax benefit calculated as the difference between the fair market value of the stock issued at the time of the exercise and the option price, tax effected.
-For 2015, income tax payable was reduced by excess tax benefits from the exercise or vesting of stock-based awards of \$1.3 million.
-For 2014, income tax payable was not reduced by excess tax benefits for 2013 associated with dispositions from employee stock transactions of \$3.5 million was recognized as additional paid-in capital because it reduced income taxes payable.
+For 2015, income tax payable was reduced by excess tax benefits from the exercise or vesting of stock-based awards of \$1.3 million .
+For 2014, income tax payable was not reduced by excess tax benefits from the exercise or vesting of stock-based awards, therefore we did not recognize a significant benefit in additional paid-in-capital.
+The income tax benefits for 2013 associated with dispositions from employee stock transactions of \$3.5 million was recognized as additional paid-in capital because it reduced income taxes payable.